tlantermarketing/tbb-hugo/site/content/post/7-steps-to-great-pour-over-coffee-the-beginner’s-guide.md

 title: 7 Steps To Great Pour-Over Coffee (The Beginner’s Guide)
 slug: how-brew-pour-over-coffee-beginners
 date: 2020-12-06T23:06:08.040Z
-description: With a little practice, pour over coffee is consistently delicious.
-  Here's how to start brewing amazing cups today.
-image: img/hario-v60-pour-over-coffee.jpg
----
+description: >-
   Brewing coffee looks so darn *easy* at your local hipster café, doesn’t it?

   Just grind a bit, pour a bit, wait a bit…and there you are.
 A fresh, complex cup of coffee from some exotic origin you’ve never even heard of.

   So, naturally enough, you want to save the $5 a cup and create that amazing brew at home.

   You’re in luck, because it’s a lot easier to do than you might think.

   By the end of this article, you’ll know:

   * What equipment you need

   * How to use it

   * What to do when it doesn’t taste quite right

   And read on through, since I’ll share my favorite way to find new coffees.
 (Just make sure you’ve got this brewing process down, first!)
+image: img/hario-v60-pour-over-coffee.jpg
+---
 ## Get Fresh Beans

 This probably goes without saying, but stale coffee tastes bad.